-Building muscle is less about special exercises or the “perfect” rep range, and more about taking a balanced approach to your training program.
+Building muscle mass is less about special exercises or the “perfect” rep range, and more about taking a balanced approach to your training program.
 There are 3 primary methods of building muscle, and those 3 methods are best utilized if you combine low reps (1-5 reps), moderate reps (6-10 reps), and high reps (12+ reps).
 Adjusting these variables over time is the best way to gain muscle and maximize your genetic potential.

 If you were to strip down the process strength training for building muscle into what matters most, you’d find two primary areas of focus: training (how you exercise) and recovery (how you eat and fuel your body, this is where nutrients like protein are so important).